RashidhaBegum/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 1.Database Creation: Use the provided commands to create the necessary database for the project.

-2.Perform Analysis:  Utilize SQL and MySQL Workbench to execute queries and extract insights from the data
+2.Perform Analysis:  Utilize SQL and MySQL to execute queries and extract insights from the data

 3.Report Preparation: Compile your findings into a report in PDF or PowerPoint format, including SQL queries and outputs.